Identifying Type II Strongly Lensed Gravitational-Wave Images in Third-Generation Gravitational-Wave Detectors: Lens Theory and Image Type

 Therefore, for each subset of GW modes with $m=\pm m_0$, the Hilbert transform is degenerate with an additional orbital azimuthal angle $\Delta \phi = \pi/(2m_0)$.
 For example, the required angle change is $\Delta\phi=\pi/4$, provided that only the $(l,\pm2)$ GW modes are considered.
 Modes with different $|m|$ require different angle changes to compensate for the Hilbert transform (e.g., the $(l,\pm3)$ modes require $\Delta\phi=\pi/6$).
 This difference in the compensation requirements breaks the degeneracy between Hilbert-transformed signals and orbital azimuthal angle change.

 Physically, $|m|\neq 2$ modes can be significant when the orbit is significantly eccentric \cite{Dai2017}.
 For binaries with significant mass ratios and inclination angles, the $(3,\pm3)$ modes become significant, breaking degeneracy.
-Figure~\ref{fig:waveform} is analogous to Figure 2 in \cite{Dai2017} and plots example Type-I/II waveforms from a binary with a detector-frame mass $\tilde{M}=150~M_\odot$, a mass ratio $q=2.2$ and an orbital inclination angle $\iota=80\deg$.
+Figure~\ref{fig:waveform} is analogous to Figure 2 in \cite{Dai2017} and plots example type I/II waveforms from a binary with a detector-frame mass $\tilde{M}=150~M_\odot$, a mass ratio $q=2.2$ and an orbital inclination angle $\iota=80\deg$.
 The binary is non-spinning in a quasi-circular orbit, and all multipoles with $l\leq4$ are included.
-The top two panels show that the Type-II image is not degenerate with the Type-I image with an additional time shift.
+The top two panels show that the type II image is not degenerate with the type I image with an additional time shift.
 The bottom panels show that, when we include only the $m=\pm m_0$ modes, the Hilbert transform is degenerate with the original waveform with $\Delta\phi=\pi/(2m_0)$.

 For $m=0$ modes, $h$ is independent from $\phi$, and one cannot recover its Hilbert transform via shifting $\phi$.
 This in principle further breaks the degeneracy, although $m=0$ modes are generally weak for non-spinning binaries in circular orbits.
 However, note that these are where the GW memory effects take place \cite{Favata,Favata2009,Hubner}.